IHE/ITI.Finance/input/pagecontent/ITI-YY9.md

 The Re-process Claim Response conforms to the [FAIS ClaimResponse profile](StructureDefinition-IHE.FAIS.ClaimResponse.html) and is sent from the Claims Manager to the Claims Requestor.
 If the disposition of the claim can't be handled synchronously, then the `outcome` element SHALL be set to `queued` and ClaimResponse SHALL include an `id` and persist on the Claims Manager so that the [ITI-YY6 Track Claim](ITI-YY6.html) transaction can be used to get updates on the response.

-If an error occurs, the Claims Manager MAY either return an ClaimResponse with the `outcome` set to `error` or return an HTTP error status code and SHOULD include an OperationOutcome for additional details.

 ##### 2:3.YY9.4.2.3 Expected Actions

 How the Claims Requestor processes the response is determined by the implementation and beyond the scope of this profile.